 The undergraduate adviser, Lynn Girardeau, is here to help with any questions you have about degree requirement and procedures, course electives and options, and special projects or extracurricular organizations.
-The Undergraduate program coordinator, Kendra Burdett, will help you with entry codes, registration, and special projects forms.
+The undergraduate Academic Counselor, Kendra Burdett, will help you with entry codes, registration, and special projects forms.

 The Bachelor of Science in Mechanical Engineering (BSME) degree consists of 180 credits.
 BSME students complete distribution requirements and engineering fundamentals outside the department, in addition to core mechanical engineering courses and mechanical engineering option courses.
 These requirements can be satisfied a number of ways, and the sample schedules detail two examples.

 The mechanical engineering option courses can either be individual electives or part of a formal degree option.
 The three available options are Biomechanics, Mechatronics, and Nanoscience and Molecular Engineering.
 These degree options have separate admissions processes from the ME major.